sveco/cfeed/README.md

 %t | Article title

 ## Acknowledgments
 Big thanks to awesome newsbeuter team for inspiration.
-This app is built from scratch, and do not use any portion of newsbeuter code.
+This app is built from scratch, and does not use any portion of newsbeuter code.
 This is open source project to provide windows users with purely textual Atom and RSS feed reader.

 + This app uses [JsonConfig](https://github.com/Dynalon/JsonConfig) to parse configuration files.